From Takeoff To Touchdown, Personal Health Tops Typical Travel Considerations As Consumers Return To The Road

 The survey also found that the COVID pandemic has redefined travel "essentials" when it comes to packing for a trip, starting with digital travel tools.

-When asked about the importance of various apps for travel, more consumers (64%) indicated that healthcare apps, such as those for health insurance, pharmacy or telehealth provider, are more important now than are apps for transportation like ride-sharing and airlines (59%); and the importance of healthcare apps for travel was nearly on par with those for roadside assistance (67%) and mapping apps (68%).
+When asked about the importance of various apps for travel, 64% of consumers indicated that healthcare apps, such as those for health insurance, pharmacy or telehealth provider, are more important now, a higher percentage than for apps for transportation like ride-sharing and airlines (59%); and the importance of healthcare apps for travel was nearly on par with those for roadside assistance (67%) and mapping apps (68%).

 Additionally, the travel first aid kit has become more important and is undergoing a refresh as summer travel season approaches.
 More than half of consumers (52%) are more likely now than pre-COVID to pack a family medical travel kit.
-Nine out of ten consumers plan to pack OTC medicines like pain relievers and fever reducers; but new essentials have emerged: 87% reported they will pack a digital or traditional thermometer and, in perhaps the most revealing sign of the times, 71% reported they will pack an OTC COVID test.
+Among those who are more likely to pack travel first aid kit, nine out of ten consumers plan to pack OTC medicines like pain relievers and fever reducers; but new essentials have emerged: 87% reported they will pack a digital or traditional thermometer and, in perhaps the most revealing sign of the times, 71% reported they will pack an OTC COVID test.

-A vast majority (96%) of consumers reported that packing extra masks is still important, and 65% reported they will continue to wear a mask when traveling.
+A vast majority (96%) of consumers who will pack a travel first aid kit reported that packing extra masks is still important, and 65% of consumers overall reported they will continue to wear a mask when traveling.

 "Getting sick on a trip is never part of the plan; but if it does happen, who wants to drive around an unfamiliar place looking for an urgent care clinic when you can see a doctor from your hotel room, vacation rental or even your tent?" said Dr. Zelis.
 "Quick and convenient are key when traveling; MDLIVE has physicians in every state, which means no issues with availability and time zone – within minutes, you can be seen by a physician licensed in the state to which you've traveled, ensuring you get quick, convenient, hassle-free care where you are, when you need it."